One Israeli's journey from ultra-Orthodox settler to peace activist

 Bendet's dramatic transformation saw him cross a chasm dividing Israeli society: From fervent believer that God commands Jews to settle “Biblical Israel” to someone who sees settlements located beyond the borders set when the country was founded in 1948 as a threat to its existence as a democratic state.

 Bendet turns away from the road and heads back toward his car where the baby seat belonging to his 9-month-old son, Carmel, nestles in the back seat.
 His child shares a name with Mount Carmel in northern Israel.
-Carmel is a word resonant in both Hebrew and Arabic — an indication of Bendet’s hopes for the future.
+Carmel is a word resonant in both Hebrew and Arabic, suggesting a freshly planted garden — an indication of Bendet’s hopes for the future.

 'I started understanding'